OscarAspelin95/bioinformatics_with_rust/src/main/nucleotides/5_nucleotide_encoding.md

 }
 ```

 Run the code and inspect the output.
-Using a lookup table (which has a very cheap cost for index lookup) we are able to map {A,C,T,U,a,c,g,t,u} to their corresponding encodings.
+Using a lookup table, we are able to map `{A,C,T,U,a,c,g,t,u}` to their corresponding encodings.
 This means we handle both upper and lowercase nucleotides, and also get U/u for free, meaning that we can now handle RNA as well.

-However, we see that the first four values at index 0/1/2/3 map some weird characters to 0/1/2/3.
-ASCII characters with DEC values (index in our case) less that 32 are not actually printable characters, but rather control characters.
-0/1/2/3 correspond to null character, start of heading, start of text and end of text respectively.
-We must not use those for encoding ASCII control characters.
-What we can use them for though, is reverse complement.
+However, we see that the first four values at index `[0], [1], [2], [3]` map to some weird characters.
+ASCII characters less than 32 are not actually printable characters, but rather control characters where `0, 1, 2, 3` correspond to null, start of heading, start of text and end of text respectively.

+Why don't we set these values to 4 since they seem irrelevant?

 ```rust
 # const LOOKUP_TABLE: [u8; 256] = [